travis-ci/docs-travis-ci-com/user/common-build-problems.md

 The build request events that Travis CI receives are stored in your repository's Requests page.
 You can find it under the **More Options** dropdown menu, choosing **Requests**.

 ![More Options -> Requests](/images/common-build-problems/repository-requests-page.png)

-The most common message, whenever your build has been processed is **"Build created successfully"**.
+Whenever your build has been processed you'll see the message: **"Build created successfully"**.

 If a build hasn't been triggered for your commit, these are the possible build request messages: